 - Apart from displaying items with different statuses, Smart Checklist also allows you to mention teammates and highlight dates on lists.
-As in the screenshot above, to mention a person, use “@”, dates get highlighted automatically.
+As in the screenshot above, to mention a person, use “@”.
 However, please remember that the person you tagged will not get an automatic notification.

 - Once you’re done editing, hit Save and view your Checklist in all its glory.

-Jira workflows is a vast topic that we could go on about.
+The topic of Jira workflows is vast.
 We hope that by covering why it’s important to have custom workflows and how to enrich them with a Smart Checklist, managing your work will be as easy as it goes.